-If you recently became engaged, you’re likely still enwrapped in the initial excitement and surprise of the event.
+If you recently became engaged, you’re likely still enwrapped in the event’s initial excitement and surprise.
 It’s a wonderful time in anyone’s life, with the promise of a happy future spent with the one you love and a major life milestone just around the corner.

-Besides comparing color swatches and flipping through pages and pages of wedding magazines, you and your partner have some more important issues to look at in order to prepare for not just a wedding, but for a life together.
+Besides comparing color swatches and flipping through pages and pages of wedding magazines, you and your partner have some more important issues to prepare not just for a wedding, but for a life together.

-Take a look at these questions to see if you and your future husband or wife have covered the important topics that could help you to start your married life off on the right foot.
+Take a look at these questions to see if you and your future partner have covered the important topics that could help you to start your married life off on the right foot.

 How Will Your Career Affect Your Marriage?

 Your career is a major part of your life.
-It’s what provides you with an income to support yourself and your life goals and what takes up a significant percentage of your time.
-If you and your partner aren’t on the same page in terms of your professional goals, you might face issues down the road when it comes to furthering your education or accepting that new job offer.
+It’s what provides you with an income to support yourself and takes up a significant percentage of your time.
+If you and your partner aren’t on the same page in terms of your professional goals, you might face issues down the road if you decide to further your education or accept a new job offer.

 Get a feel for each other’s career goals and expectations by asking questions like: